creative-singh/creative-singh/README.md

 - 🔭 I'm currently working on an E-Commerce Website.
 - 🌱 I'm now delving deeply into the PostgresDB and NestJS Framework.
 - 🧑‍💻 🧑‍💻 Strongly believes in Teamwork.
+- 🔗 2023 Goals:
+    - Will be Learning Advanced DSA concepts
-- 🔗 2023 Goals: I'm learning advanced DSA concepts and contributing on open source projects.
+    - Start Contributing to open source projects.
+    - Will be Solving at least 150 LeetCode Problems
-- ⚡ Fun fact: ...I've learned DSA several times and attempt to practise it on a regular basis, but I always fail to perform it in front of seniors.
+- ⚡ Fun fact: ...I've learned DSA several times and attempt to practice it on a regular basis, but I always fail to perform it in front of seniors.
   <br/>

 <h2 align="center">Connect With Me</h2>